aditya5558/Competitive-Coding/README.md

 # Competitive-Coding
-My solutions to some competitive coding problems in Hackerrank, Codechef and Codeforces.
+My solutions to some competitive coding problems in Hackerrank and Codechef.

 ## Coding Handles